egvijayanand/dotnet-maui-samples/README.md

 Made available in the `src\NET_8\` directory:
 * `EmbeddedWindows` - .NET MAUI Page embedded in a Native WinUI 3 App, targeting .NET 8 (`net8.0-windows10.0.19041.0`)
   - Refer to this [article](https://egvijayanand.in/2024/02/29/dotnet-maui-native-embedding/) for working with this sample
+* `MapsApp` - .NET MAUI Maps embedded in a Native WinUI 3 App, targeting .NET 8 (`net8.0-windows10.0.19041.0`)
+  - Refer to this [article](https://egvijayanand.in/2024/03/07/dotnet-maui-community-toolkit-maps-in-winui-3-app/) for working with this sample

 Made available in the `src\NET_9\` directory:
 * `EmbeddedWindows` - .NET MAUI Page embedded in a Native WinUI 3 App, targeting .NET 9 (`net9.0-windows10.0.19041.0`)
   - Refer to this [article](https://egvijayanand.in/2024/02/29/dotnet-maui-native-embedding/) for working with this sample
+* `MapsApp` - .NET MAUI Maps embedded in a Native WinUI 3 App, targeting .NET 9 (`net9.0-windows10.0.19041.0`)
+  - Refer to this [article](https://egvijayanand.in/2024/03/07/dotnet-maui-community-toolkit-maps-in-winui-3-app/) for working with this sample

 Made available in the the `src\` directory: